liferay/liferay-central-test-2/modules/sdk/gradle-plugins-node/README.markdown

 ### NpmShrinkwrapTask

-The purpose of this task is to lock down the versions of a package's dependencies so that you can control exactly which versions of each dependency will be used when your package is installed.
-Tasks of type `NpmShrinkwrapTask` extend [`ExecuteNpmTask`](#executenpmtask) in order to execute the command [`npm shrinkwrap`](https://docs.npmjs.com/cli/shrinkwrap).
+The purpose of this task is to lock down the versions of a package's dependencies so that you can control exactly which dependency versions are used when your package is installed.
+Tasks of type `NpmShrinkwrapTask` extend [`ExecuteNpmTask`](#executenpmtask) to execute the command [`npm shrinkwrap`](https://docs.npmjs.com/cli/shrinkwrap).

-The generated `npm-shrinkwrap.json` file is automatically sorted and formatter, so it is easier to see the changes with the previous version.
+The generated `npm-shrinkwrap.json` file is automatically sorted and formatted, so it's easier to see the changes with the previous version.

 #### Task Properties